Project Overview

 Light Valley Solar is proposed solar on land between Escrick, Monk Fryston, Hambleton, Chapel Haddlesey and South Milford.

-Due to the Project’s size, it is classified as a Nationally Significant Infrastructure project (NSIP).
+Due to the project’s size, it is classified as a Nationally Significant Infrastructure project (NSIP).
 This means that the Project will submit its application to the Planning Inspectorate (PINS), on behalf of the Secretary of State, who will ultimately decide whether to grant the project a Development Consent Order (DCO).

 Details about this can be found in the planning process section on this website: infrastructure.planninginspectorate.gov.uk/application-process/the-process/